Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Algorithms

 \section{Algorithms}

-We develop two algorithms for solving the problem in Eq.~\eqref{prob:unconstrained}, where the objective function $f$ is $F$-based $\kappa$-self-concordant and bounded below.
-Compared to existing methods~\cite{Nesterov-2006-Cubic, Cartis-2011-Adaptive,Cartis-2011-Adaptive2, Gratton-2025-Yet}, our two algorithms rely on neither the Lipschitz Hessian condition nor the unconstrained domain (i.e., $\dom(f) = \br^n$).
-Throughout this paper, we make Assumption~\ref{Assumption:main} and impose additional assumptions (e.g., $F$ is self-concordant or quadratic) if necessary.
+We develop two algorithms, Algorithm~\ref{algorithm:RNM} (RNM) and Algorithm~\ref{algorithm:ARM} (ARM), for minimizing an unconstrained function $f$ (i.e., solving problem~\eqref{prob:unconstrained}), where $f$ is $F$-based $\kappa$-self-concordant and bounded below, and present proofs of their convergence.
+Compared to other regularized methods (e.g., see ~\cite{Polyak-2009-Regularized, Nesterov-2006-Cubic, Cartis-2011-Adaptive,Cartis-2011-Adaptive2, Gratton-2025-Yet}), our algorithms assume neither $\dom(f) = \br^n$ nor a Lipschitz Hessian condition.
+Throughout the rest of this paper, we make Assumption~\ref{Assumption:main} below and impose additional assumptions (e.g., $F$ is self-concordant or quadratic) when necessary.